windingtree/org.id/README.md

 ### ORG.ID Functionality

 ORG.ID Smart Contract is a list of all organizations in the ecosystem.
-Its interface allows anyone to retrieve information about all and any organization, as well as create and change organizations and its organizational units.
+Its interface allows anyone to retrieve information about all and any organization, as well as create and change organizations and organizational units.

 #### What is an organization?